microsoft/psi/CONTRIBUTING.md

 * [`good first issue`](https://github.com/Microsoft/psi/labels/good%20first%20issue): these issues are small and appropriate for people who wish to familiarize themselves with GitHub pull requests and/or \\psi's contributor guidelines, build process, and running tests.
 We're here to help you get started in open source.

 ## Contributing New Components

 One of the stated goals for the Platform for Situated Intelligence project is to create an open eco-system of pluggable components that can lower the barrier to entry for developing multimodal integrative-AI systems.
-If you have a cool new component you have written for \\psi that you think might be useful to others, we encourage you to release it to the community if possible.
+If you have a new component you have written for \\psi that you think might be useful to others, we encourage you to release it to the community if possible.
 Here are a few recommendations and guidelines that we believe would help enable a future thriving eco-system:

 * __NuGet__.
 Release if possible as a [NuGet](https://www.nuget.org) package: NuGet packages are easy to consume and work on both Windows and Linux.
   * __Naming__.
 Use the following naming conventions: